email

 That just doesn’t work at all for an eBook.
 Pages are variable on eBook Readers to allow users to set their own comfortable font-size.
 I specify 11-point as the default font-size when opening one of my eBooks... but that means way less than 200 words fit on each Reader ‘page’ – or only about half a ‘standard page’.
 Book length doesn’t really matter much – a long eBook isn’t any ‘fatter’ than a short one, it just uses slightly more device memory.

 Amazon seems to have settled on a compromise eBook ‘page-count’ – about 245 words per ‘page’.
-All of my books are around 120-150,000 words, so that’s between 490 and 600 ‘Amazon pages’, or between 400 and 500 ‘pBook pages’.
+Most of my books are around 120-150,000 words, so that’s between 490 and 600 ‘Amazon pages’, or between 400 and 500 ‘pBook pages’.